Applying for Admission

 La Salle reviews completed applications on a rolling basis.
 However, if a completed application is submitted by Nov.
 15, a decision is guaranteed by Dec.
 15 through our non-binding Early Explorer Program.

 In exceptional cases, students may be admitted after completion of the junior year, but only on the recommendation of their high school counselor and with evidence of superior academic achievement.
-All students who are accepted must graduate from high school with creditable grades, attendance, and disciplinary records.
+In addition, early high school graduates are also required to complete an interview with a La Salle University Admission Counselor before a final admission decision can be made.
+All students who are accepted must graduate from an accredited high school with creditable grades, attendance, and disciplinary records.

 If accepted, a student is asked to submit a $200 deposit to hold a place in the academic class by May 1, the National Candidate's Reply Date.
 Resident students must submit an additional $200--therefore, $400 total, to hold their place in the residence halls.
 The deposits are non-refundable and will be applied to first-semester expenses.

 All accepted students are also required to have a record of their medical history including proof of medical insurance, on file in the Student Health Center prior to attendance at the University.